kolsquare-org/sidekiq-paquet/README.md

 gem install 'sidekiq-bulk'
 ```

-sidekiq-bulk requires sidekiq 4+.
-If you're using sidekiq < 4, you can check [sidekiq-grouping](https://github.com/gzigzigzeo/sidekiq-grouping/) for similar features.
+sidekiq-bulk requires Sidekiq 4+.
+If you're using Sidekiq < 4, you can check [sidekiq-grouping](https://github.com/gzigzigzeo/sidekiq-grouping/) for similar features.

 ## Usage

-Add `bulk` options to your worker's `sidekiq_options` to have them processed in bulk.
-The size of the bulk can also be configured per worker.
-If not, the `Sidekiq::Bulk.options[:default_bulk_size]` is used.
+Add `bulk: true` option to your worker's `sidekiq_options` to have jobs processed in bulk.
+The size of the bulk can be configured per worker.
+If not specified, the `Sidekiq::Bulk.options[:default_bulk_size]` is used.

 ```ruby
 class ElasticIndexerWorker